BenjaminSchiller/DNA.parallel/GIRAPH.md

 ## Giraph wrapper

-Two scripts are provided as wrappers for Giraph to start workers (`worker.sh`) and masters (`master.sh`).

-In the initial version, a master is executed on the same machine as all workers it is working with.
-Thereby, the ip address of all instances is assumed to be *127.0.0.1*.

-### `worker.sh`

-This wrapper script is used to start an instance of a worker which can then be used by a master instance to process a given graph.

-`worker.sh` takes the following arguments:

-	./worker.sh $port $outputDir

-The worker is then launched ans listens on the specified port for commands of a master.
-Possible output data is written to the specified directory.
+We provide a single wrapper script for executing the computation of a list of snapshots in Giraph.
+This computation is executed in the pseudo-distributed setting of Giraph, i.e., master and workers are running on a single machine.

-### `master.sh`
+### `giraph.sh`

-This wrapper script is used to start an instance of a master which processes a list of graphs and computes a specified metric on each of them.

-`master.sh` takes the following arguments:
+The wrapper script takes the following arguments:

-	./master.sh $direction $inputDir $from $to $outputDir $metric $workers
+	./giraph.sh $inputDir $from $to $outputDir $metric $workers

-		$direction: 'U' or 'D' to specify that the graph is undirected or directed
 		$inputDir: directory where the dataset is stored (ending with /)
 		$from: first snapshot to process
 		$to: last snapshot to process
 		$outputDir: directory where to store all output data
 		$metric: keyword that specifies the metric to compute (see below)
-		$workers: list of workers identified by their ports (separated by ,)
+		$workers: number of workers

 As an example, take the following execution:

-	./master.sh D facebook/ 0 12 results/facebook/ WC 521,525,642
+	./giraph.sh facebook/ 0 12 results/facebook/ WC 4

-This launches a master to process the first 13 snapshots of the dataset stored in `facebook/`.
+This launches a master and 4 workers to process the first 13 snapshots of the dataset stored in `facebook/`, i.e., the files `facebook/0.giraph`, `facebook/1.giraph`, ..., `facebook/12.giraph`.
-For each snapshot, the weak connectivity is computed and the work divided among the three workers with ports 521, 525, and 642.
+For each snapshot, the weak connectivity (WC) is computed and the work divided among four workers.

 ## Metrics